usnistgov/oscal-deep-diff/docs/CLI_usage.md

 ## Basic Comparison

 To do a basic comparison, only the `--leftCatalog` and `--rightCatalog` options are required.
-Note that this will print a potentially huge object to your console's output, so you may want to pipe the output through a pager such as `less`.
+Note that this will print a lot to your console's output, so you may want to pipe the output through a pager such as `less`.
 ```
 $ oscal-deep-diff --leftCatalog "NIST_SP-800-53_rev4_catalog.json" --rightCatalog "NIST_SP-800-53_rev5-FPD_catalog.json"
 (output trimmed)